|

 unless there is a tie.
 A tie is usually resolved

 by lot.
-The Quota-Preferential system
+The single

 In a